emdupre/core-git-course/_episodes/05-remote-collaboration.md

 {: .language-bash}

-Now let us suppose, at a later date, we use our other repository (the `nha-papers` clone) on another machine, and we want to change the order of the authors.
+Now let us suppose, at a later date, we use our other repository (the `core-talk-papers` clone) on another machine, and we want to change the order of the authors.

 The remote branch `origin/master` is now ahead of our local `master` branch on the other machine, because we haven't yet updated our local branch using `git pull`.

 ```
-$ cd ../nha-papers		# Switch directory to other copy of our repository
+$ cd ../core-talk-papers		# Switch directory to other copy of our repository
-$ vim journal.md		# Change order of the authors
+$ nano journal.md		# Change order of the authors
 $ git add journal.md
 $ git commit -m "Change the first author" journal.md
 $ git push origin master